A Vibrant Celestial Atlas For Astrologers

-The life of the Dutch-German creator of the folio, Andreas Cellarius, has only come down to us in skeleton form.
+The life of the Dutch-German creator of the folio, Andreas Cellarius, has only come down to us in skeleton form in his celestial atlas for astrologers.
 He was born around 1596 in a small town near Worms and spent his adult life as a schoolmaster in Amsterdam, the Hague and finally Hoorn.
 Around 1637 he was appointed rector of a Latin school in Hoorn where he wrote the Harmonia Macrocosmica and all his other scholarly works (including one on designing impregnable fortifications).

 Intended as a historical introduction for two-volume treatise on cosmography, only this first part, printed by the Amsterdam publisher Johannes Janssonius in 1660, was ever realised.
 In 1708, some forty years or so after Cellarius’ death, the Amsterdam publishers Gerard Valk and Petrus Schenk the Younger published a version just containing the plates, and it is this later edition from which many of the images in this post come.

 a free astrology video series This is the first in a video series teaching the interpretation of an astrological chart.
 This includes a description of